ztlhayden/ARTCC-Discord-Bot/README.md

 - Add on message context command to add a message to the 'quote wall'.
 - Improve on-boarding for new facilities.

-## Setting up Discord Dave for your ARTCC
+## Setting up the bot for your ARTCC

 ### Project structure